serverless/blog/posts/2016-11-10-going-serverless-at-bandlab.md

 **Phase 2:**
 --------

-Whilist in this role I did a lot of Ruby on Rails work, and since a few others within the company also had Ruby knowledge, we came up with the idea to create Ruby modules that would compile to CloudFormation JSON resources (similar to Python’s [Troposphere](https://github.com/cloudtools/troposphere)).
+Whilst in this role I did a lot of Ruby on Rails work, and since a few others within the company also had Ruby knowledge, we came up with the idea to create Ruby modules that would compile to CloudFormation JSON resources (similar to Python’s [Troposphere](https://github.com/cloudtools/troposphere)).
 Again this worked for a while but also ended up not being as DRY as we would’ve liked!

 **Phase 3:**
 --------